 Near-term milestones that are coming up include:

-NextGen is still new enough that many teams are seeing it for the first time in a live filing.
-Projects in AH2+ queues will need to resubmit as new projects on NextGen, no exceptions, with specific rules for Transitional CIR and CIR Transfer projects.
+NextGen remains relatively new to many developers, who may be seeing it for the first time in a live filing.
+Projects that been designated as part of the "AH2+" queue by PJM will need to resubmit as new projects on NextGen, no exceptions, with specific rules for Transitional CIR and CIR Transfer projects.

 EPE submitted some of the earliest Cycle 1 projects on NextGen and supported several Transition Cycle 2 DP 1 submissions using NextGen.
 Our hands-on exposure helps avoid last minute surprises and keeps projects moving into the study process without unnecessary resets.